Chicano Batman

-Biography
+The band is currently on an indefinite hiatus.

+History

 Chicano Batman was formed in 2008.
-NPR's Alt.Latino referred to the band's music as one of the show's and listener's favorites of 2014.
+NPR's Alt.Latino referred to the band's music as one of the show's and listeners' favorites of 2014.
 Chicano Batman provided support for select dates on the January–February leg of Jack White's Lazaretto Tour 2015.
 In April 2015, the band performed on Day 3 (April 12 & 19) for both weekends of the Coachella Valley Music and Arts Festival.
 In July 2015, Chicano Batman performed at Ruido Fest.
 As of 2017, the band has played at Bonnaroo (2016) and LouFest (2016), as well as both weekends of Coachella (2017), Sasquatch!
-Music Festival (2017), the Forecastle Festival (2017), FYF (2017), Beer X (2017).
+Music Festival (2017), the Forecastle Festival (2017), FYF (2017), Beer X (2017), and Coachella (2022).

 Chicano Batman made their late night television debut on Conan in 2017.

-They star in a 2017 commercial for Johnnie Walker Scotch whisky, singing "This Land is Your Land."
+They star in a 2017 commercial for Johnnie Walker Scotch whisky, singing "This Land is Your Land".

+Their music is played in the 2016 film Lowriders.

+The band's follow-up to 2017's Freedom Is Free, titled Invisible People, arrived on May 1, 2020, via ATO Records.
+The new album was a collaboration with engineer Shawn Everett and producer Leon Michels.
+The announcement coincided with the release of "Color My Life".

-Musical Influences
+Musical influences

-In interviews, guitarist Carlos Arévalo points to band members' bonding over 1960s Brazilian artists Caetano Veloso and Tropicália music.
-The band's signature funky style can be attributed to their musical influences, The Beatles and Black soul musicians Curtis Mayfield and the Delfonics.
+In interviews, guitarist Carlos Arévalo notes band members' bonding over iconic Mexican rock band Cafe Tacvba, 1960s Brazilian artists Caetano Veloso and Tropicália music.
+The band's signature funky style can be attributed to their musical influences including the Beatles and Black soul musicians Curtis Mayfield and the Delfonics.